HRMS Software Development: A Step-by-Step Guide

 How Much Does the HR Software Development Cost?

-Based on the features we talked about earlier, we made a rough estimate of creating an HR platform in different teams.
+Based on the features we talked about earlier, we made a rough estimate of human resource software development for different teams.

 For the estimation, we use an hourly rate.

-It would take 640 hours to develop an MVP and 960 hours for a large-scale MVP.
+It would take around 1500 hours to develop an MVP and over 2000 hours for a large-scale MVP.

 Each case is unique, and several factors could influence the average cost of HR software development: